North Russia intervention: Escalation

-In May and June, the units of the original British force which had arrived in Archangel in August and September 1918 finally received orders for home.
+In May and June, the units of the original British force which had arrived in Arkhangelsk in August and September 1918 finally received orders for home.
 In early June the French troops were withdrawn and the Royal Marines detachment was also sent home, followed by all Canadian troops after it was requested that they be repatriated.
 All remaining American troops also left for home.
 The Serbian troops (perhaps Maynard's best infantry fighters) became unreliable as others withdrew around them.
 By 3 July, the Italian company was on the verge of mutiny as its men were seriously disaffected with their continued presence in Russia so long after the Armistice.
 In mid July, the two companies of American railway troops were also withdrawn.
 The Royal Marines unit had been expressing its dissatisfaction with being forced to stay in Russia after the Armistice since February, and had been openly demanding to their commanding officers that they be sent home.
 Threatening letters were sent to their officers stating that if they were not repatriated, the men would commandeer the first train going to Murmansk.
 The men became increasingly unwilling to participate in serious military action throughout 1919.
-The French and American troops stationed in the north were similarly reluctant to fight, and French troops in Archangel refused to take part in any action that was not merely defensive.
+The French and American troops stationed in the north were similarly reluctant to fight, and French troops in Arkhangelsk refused to take part in any action that was not merely defensive.
 During June, small naval battles occurred on Lake Onega between Allied and Bolshevik ships.
 The Bolshevik forces were completely taken by surprise when British seaplanes emerged and attacked.
 The settlement of Kartashi was captured during the month.
 Despite being told when volunteering that they were only to be used for defensive purposes, plans were made in June to use the men of the North Russian Relief Force in a new offensive aimed at capturing the key city of Kotlas and linking up with Kolchak's White forces in Siberia.
 The villages of Topsa and Troitsa were captured in anticipation of this action, with 150 Bolsheviks being killed and 450 being captured.
 However, with Kolchak's forces being pushed back rapidly, the Kotlas offensive was cancelled.